MicrosoftDocs/entra-docs/docs/identity-platform/howto-get-list-of-all-auth-library-apps.md

 [!INCLUDE [portal updates](~/includes/portal-update.md)]

-Once you've integrated your Microsoft Entra sign-in and audit logs with Azure Monitor as specified in the Azure Monitor integration, access the sign-ins workbook:
+Once you integrate your Microsoft Entra sign-in and audit logs with Azure Monitor as specified in the Azure Monitor integration, access the sign-ins workbook:

    1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Reports Reader](~/identity/role-based-access-control/permissions-reference.md#reports-reader).
    1. Browse to **Identity** > **Monitoring & health** > **Workbooks**.